BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    It's often framed through externalities: food, language, religion, dances.
+    Culture is often framed through externalities: food, language, religion, dances.
     It's more like air, though.
-    It's the stuff so fundamental, when you grow up in the culture, that you don't notice it.
+    It's the stuff so fundamental, when you grow up with it, that you don't even notice it.
 </p>

 <p>
     A good framework for this is "Hofstede's cultural dimensions theory", created by Dutch social psychologist Geert Hofstede.
     Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries, between 1967 and 1973. -https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory
-    These are the 5 cultural dimensions in his theory, plotted for a few countries:
+    These are Hofstede's 5 cultural dimensions, plotted for a few countries:
 </p>

 <div align="center">